VU-CSP/.github/README.md

-# .github
+# Welcome!
-GitHub home of Cancer Systems Pharmacology &amp; Biology at Vanderbilt University
+You have reached the GitHub home of Cancer Systems Pharmacology &amp; Biology at Vanderbilt University